simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 (which can arise when a multi-commodity transaction has an implicit amount) to be split into multiple single-commodity postings, keeping the output parseable.

+To see more details — not just inferred amounts and costs, but also lot subaccounts and postings, and the hidden tags that hledger adds to classify things — use `-a`/`--all`, which is equivalent to `--explicit --lots --verbose-tags`.

 ### print layout